judas-christ/static2000/docs/Reference.md

 The base path to get a relative path from.
 If it's not explicitly supplied, the current model's `path` property will be used.

-## Global functions
+## Globals

-The global functions are utility functions for finding content.
+There are a few global utility functions used primarily for finding content.

 ### getByPath(path)